Robot Labor

 Related programs

+Robot Rights addresses recognition and status.
 Robot Governance addresses institutions and accountability.
-Robot Rights addresses recognition and status.
 Robot Labor focuses on work, coordination, and distribution.